-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Identify Stakeholders What's new in ISO?
-This process has been m noved to the subject group ' 'Stakeholders".
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Identify Stakeholders What's new in ISO?
+This process has been moved to the subject group "Stakeholders".
 See below.
-What's new in the 5 th edition?
-This process has been m Stakeholder Manageme noved to the newly created nt".
-See below. knowledge area "Project Process Plan Communications Plan Communications Plan Communications Management What's new in ISO? build the communicatio ISO identifies clearly an input to this process, "Role descriptions", in order to build the communication plan.
+What's new in the 5 th edition? • This process has been moved to the newly created knowledge area "Project Stakeholder Management".
+See below.
+Process Plan Communications Plan Communications Plan Communications Management What's new in ISO?
+ISO identifies clearly an input to this process, "Role descriptions", in order to build the communication plan.
 This was implicit in ANSI standard since the Communication Management Plan includes responsibilities.
 What's new in the 5 th edition?
 No major addition.
 Process Distribute Information + Report Performance Distribute Information Manage Communications What's new in ISO?
 The processes "Report Performance" and "Distribute Information" have been merged into "Distribute Information".
 This process has the same inputs as "Report Performance" i.e. work performance information and forecasts.
 It aims to make the required information available to stakeholders (this is the same aim as the process "Distribute Information").
 This process also manages information distribution from stakeholders to the project in order to provide inputs to other processes (f.i. risk management).
 What's new in the 5 th edition?
 The new release of the ANSI standard also merges the two 4 th edition processes.
 Tools and techniques presented by PMI include performance reporting that was initially in the "Report Performance" process.
 This revisited process goes beyond the distribution of relevant information and seeks to ensure that the information being communicated to project stakeholders has been received and understood.
 It also provides opportunities for stakeholders to make further information requests.

-PMBOK [®] Guide 4 th ISO/DIS 21500 PMBOK [®] Guide 5 th processes processes processes Process Manage Communications Control Communications What's new in The purpose of this new process is to identify and resolve communications issues, and to ensure communication needs are satisfied.
-ISO?
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Manage Communications Control Communications What's new in ISO?
+The purpose of this new process is to identify and resolve communications issues, and to ensure communication needs are satisfied.
 The outputs are accurate and timely information (resolved communications issues) and change requests, mainly on the communication plan.
 What's new in the 5 th edition?
 The 5 th edition of the ANSI standard is close to the ISO considerations.